scipion-em/docs/sources/docs/facilities/acquisition-simulation.rst.txt

 This tutorial try to put into practice the previous facilities sections by means of a demo which simulates a cryo-EM acquisition.

-The demo will be made of the following 4 logical steps:
+The demo will be made of the following 5 logical steps:

-1. Take movies from a data set, one by one every a certain time step, to deposit it in a simulated deposition directory.
+1. `Taking movies from a data set to deposit it in a simulated deposition directory <acquisition-simulation#id1>`_, one by one every a certain time step.
-2. Launch a wizard asking for some parameters that the user can set.
+2. `Launching a wizard <acquisition-simulation#id2>`_ asking for some parameters that the user can set.
-3. Create the workflow according to that user and config parameters.
+3. `Creating the workflow <acquisition-simulation#id3>`_ according to that user and config parameters.
-4. Launch and open that workflow.
+4. `Launching and opening that workflow <acquisition-simulation#id4>`_.
+5. `Customize the HTML report <customize-html-report>`_.

 Notice that these 4 steps are independent one each other.
 In addition, each of them can be done in different ways and, this demo wants to be just an